 Root vegetables to sow in May

-There’s a whole selection of root vegetables that you can sow now, like carrots, turnips, parsnips, beetroot and there’s radishes.
-I’m also growing some Mooli, which is a Japanese radish and is larger than a standard radish and it’s also more fiery and I don’t like this just to eat in a salad or anything but I tried it grated mixed with a little bit of yoghurt and it made a really nice alternative to horseradish sauce.
+There’s a whole selection of root vegetables that you can sow now, like carrots, turnips, radishes, beetroot and there’s parsnips.
+For full instructions, see my article of how to grow great parsnips.
+I’m also growing some Mooli, which is a Japanese radish and is larger than a standard radish and it’s also more fiery and I don’t like this just to eat in a salad or anything, but I tried it grated mixed with a little bit of yoghurt and it made a really nice alternative to horseradish sauce.

 And there’s also Salsify which is worth growing for it’s beautiful flowers alone although, I have to say, ours has seeded itself all over our garden so we have Salsify where I wasn’t necessarily expecting it but it’s actually very pretty so I’m going to leave it there and then I can harvest the roots at the end of the summer.

 And you can also sow Root Parsley like Hamburg Parsley, we’re growing one called Atika Root Parsley,.
 Those are absolutely great because you can use the leaves all summer and then in the autumn and winter you can then harvest the roots as well.
 They’ve got a very mild parsley taste and we’ve come to really like them in a tray of mixed root vegetables.

 In May, you can sow seeds of perennial vegetables, so I’m going to be starting off some more Artichokes, but you can also try some Cardoons or Asparagus or any other perennial vegetables and I’m really keen on perennial veg you can see which perennial veg we are growing here.

 I’ve got Basil and Cilantro or Coriander, and I’ll be sowing those on a regular basis throughout the year to keep a continuous supply of the young leaves.